 4:30 – 6:15 PM Concurrent sessions

 3:45 – 5:45 PM Induction of Fellows, Fellows' Plenary

 6:30 – 8:30 PM Closing reception, Isabella Stewart Gardner Museum

 With the exception of the closing reception, all events and sessions will take place at the Hyatt Regency Boston.

-Mary Dockray-Miller, Co-chair (Lesley College), Valerie Ramseyer, Co-chair (Wellesley College), David Areford (Univ. of Massachusetts, Boston), Arthur Bahr (Massachusetts Institute of Technology), Brian Fitzgerald (Northeast Catholic University), Meredith Fluke (Wellesley College), Sean Gilsdorf (Harvard University), Eric Goldberg (Massachusetts Institute of Technology), Kathleen Kelly (Northeastern University), Irit Kleiman (Boston University), Deanna Klepper (Boston University), Charles McClendon (Brandeis College), Alex Mueller (University of Massachusetts, Boston), Karen Overby (Tufts University), Francesca E. Southerden (Wellesley College), Sarah Spence (Medieval Academy of America), William Stoneman (Houghton Library, Harvard University), Nicholas Watson (Harvard University), Anne Yardley (Drew University)
+Mary Dockray-Miller, Co-chair (Lesley College), Valerie Ramseyer, Co-chair (Wellesley College), David Areford (Univ. of Massachusetts, Boston), Arthur Bahr (Massachusetts Institute of Technology), Brian FitzGerald (Northeast Catholic College), Meredith Fluke (Wellesley College), Sean Gilsdorf (Harvard University), Eric Goldberg (Massachusetts Institute of Technology), Kathleen Kelly (Northeastern University), Irit Kleiman (Boston University), Deeana Klepper (Boston University), Charles McClendon (Brandeis College), Alex Mueller (University of Massachusetts, Boston), Karen Overbey (Tufts University), Francesca E. Southerden (Wellesley College), Sarah Spence (Medieval Academy of America), William Stoneman (Houghton Library, Harvard University), Nicholas Watson (Harvard University), Anne Yardley (Drew University)